OpenGlobalMind/old-ogm-wiki/OGM Stewardship/Meetings/OGM Stewards Jam Sesh, 2021-04-27.md

 If you're reading this on HackMD and want to edit, click the "Edit" button at the top right (if there is one), then the pencil or double-page icon at the top left.

-If you're reading this on GitHub and want to edit on HackMD, go to: https://hackmd.io/@peterkaminski/HkaGeXzwO
+If you're reading this on GitHub or Obsidian and want to edit on HackMD, go to: https://hackmd.io/@peterkaminski/HkaGeXzwO

 ## Agenda